18+ | commercial content | begambleaware.org

 Napoli Looking To Build On Cup Glory

 Napoli will end the Italian’s debut season in charge with silverware regardless of how their European campaign plans out, having beaten Juventus on penalties in the Coppa Italia final.

 Their long exertions into the deeper end of domestic competitions have taken its toll on their squad and was a contributing reason to their 7th place finish in the league, with their success in cup competitions overshadowing a disappointing league campaign for Gattuso.

 Napoli’s form in the Champions League has been far from disappointing though, possessing a ruthlessness in front of goal in crucial parts of their games.
-Champions Liverpool were on the receiving end of some piercing attacking play in Naples and were subsequently dispatched by two goals to nil.
+Champions Liverpool was on the receiving end of some piercing attacking play in Naples and was subsequently dispatched by two goals to nil.

 Barcelona’s concerns are mostly disciplinary related, with Sergio Busquets and Arturo Vidal suspended for the visit of Napoli, while Dembele (fitness) and Umtiti (knee) are both sidelined.

-Napoli, however, have Kostas Manolas missing from the heart of their defence, with Maksimovic (ankle) and Insigne (adductors) both doubts for this fixture.
+Napoli, however, has Kostas Manolas missing from the heart of their defence, with Maksimovic (ankle) and Insigne (adductors) both doubts for this fixture.

 Barcelona – Ter Stegen; Semedo, Piqué, Lenglet, Alba; Sergi Roberto, Rakitić, De Jong; Messi, Súarez, Griezmann